learn-computer-graphics/blog/content/posts/learning-environment.md

 ## Our prerequisites

 The *Learn Computer Graphics* organization aims to store computer science knowledge into a friendly visual format that can be picked-up anytime as a refresher.
+As a long term project we need to put some rules in place so that we **keep our goals in focus**.

+*Let's review them* 🥸.

+### Stay sharp

-We view this as a long-term project so it is crucial for our content to stay **modern**, mobile-friendly, and **easy to maintain**.
-Whenever we want to deal with a new subject it should have a clean separation with the other ones so that it can be **worked-on independently**.
+Given that we're in for a long time, it is crucial for our content to stay **modern**, mobile-friendly, and **easy to maintain**.
+It's always tempting to deal with something fresh, and there is no reason to restrict that.
+Whenever we want to handle a new subject it should have a clean separation with the other ones so that it can be **worked-on independently**.

-When looking for a piece of information there can be a lot of noise surrounding it.
-You can be lost between the resources, each one using its style and language with a varying degree of quality.
-We believe that if our website stays consistent by abiding to an unified look and a **common page structure** it should be straightforward to find what you are looking for.
-Less time lost to search is more time to think 🥸 !
+One point that drove us to make this site was to reduce the noise induced by browsing through multiple websites.
+When you look for something, it is easy to get lost between the resources, each one using its style and language with a varying degree of quality.
+We believe that if our content stays consistent by abiding to an unified look and a **common page structure** it should be straightforward to find what you are looking for (or be aware that it's not there).
+Less time lost to search is more time to think !

+### Be open

+We have to create the right environment to produce **trustworthy** articles.
+Multiple solutions can be applied but they can be summed up by "openness".

-Another central point is for our content is to be **trustworthy**.
-Multiple solutions can be applied such as always **providing the sources** to our explanations, use a **peer-review process** and allow any user to **raise an issue**.
+Our content should always **provide adequate sources** following any explanations.
+Each production should ideally go through a **peer-review process** and we have to allow any user to **raise an issue** if he find mistakes while reading.
 When dealing with experimental results such as diagrams or interactive exemples, the code has to be provided and easy to run so that it is reproducible in a controlled environment.

 ## Independent projects under the same banner